-/net/maccoss/vol1/home/damodei/HasmikSwath/OpenSwath.py
+./OpenSwath.py

-which I use to specify a list of .mzML files to process in batch.
+which is used to specify a list of .mzML files to process in batch.

 In running OpenSwath in batch on the cluster, it’s important to properly handle disk access issues.
 The .mzML files are very large, and the majority of the OpenSwath processing time is spent reading them.
 Thus, to the extent possible, the input .mzML files, as well as the temporary files created during processing, should be put on as many separate machines as possible, so that cluster processing doesn’t get bottlenecked by all the CPU’s reading from the same disk.
 Ideally, the .mzML files should be distributed among the cluster CPU’s themselves, so that no remote disk access needs to occur.